Rede Tupi: Aftermath

-Spring Comunicação even founded Loading in 2020, however the concession sale was annulled in 2020.
+Spring Comunicação even founded Loading in 2020, however the license sale was annulled in 2020.
 The fourth panel of the Federal Regional Court of the 3rd region would have annulled in November 2020, exactly one month before the debut of Loading, the transfer of the concessions of the television channels belonging to Abril to Spring Comunicação.
 In addition, the Union must make a new offer for the concessions of the extinct MTV Brasil, just as the decree of then-President Michel Temer, signed in October 2016, would have lost its validity.
 The station was only able to remain on the air thanks to an injunction requesting a review of the conviction requested by the MPF, granted by the court.
 A new trial by the TRF-3 was scheduled for July 22., the trial was postponed to August 19, where it defined the station's dismissal immediately, with no way to reverse it.

 In 1998, DA won a lawsuit for damages against the Federal Government, and will have to be compensated for the intervention that resulted in the loss of 5 of the 7 channels of the Associated Broadcasters, which did not face financial difficulties at the time.
 Only TV Tupi in São Paulo and TV Tupi in Rio were in arrears.
 In the case of channel 6 in Rio de Janeiro, a good part of its bills were paid by Super Radio Tupi in Rio, since the radio and TV were part of the same corporate name (S/A Rádio Tupi).
 At the time, the law provided that the federal government would have to appoint an intervenor to take over the management of companies in difficulty, thus removing their controllers, who led to the crisis they were facing, and only in the event of bankruptcy, which did not happen, would the decision that was made be made, which was not the case of TV Tupi in São Paulo, and neither of TV Tupi in Rio, since its assets, real estate, equipment, facilities, etc., covered the existing debts.
 After winning the compensation, Diários Associados obtained the concession of channel 9 in Recife and had negotiations for the purchase of Rede Manchete.